VarunDT/tswd-portfolio/visualizing-government-debt.md

 | [home page](https://varundt.github.io/tswd-portfolio) | [visualizing debt](https://varundt.github.io/tswd-portfolio/visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# Title
+# Visualising Government Debt
-Text here!

-_As before, this template provides some of the structure you should have for your assignment, but the official instructions and guidance can be found on Canvas.
-Make sure to reference that for detailed instructions on what you need to do and what you need to submit to get credit._
+This assignment covers three different ways to visualize the same data and steps on how to recreate the data visualization.
+In the end, there is also an explanation on why a particular visualisation works best in explaining the particular part of the data.

-## Part one: Working with web-based visualization tools and data
+## Part One: Working with web-based visualization tools and data

 To replicate this visualization, follow these steps:
 1. Visit the [OECD data site](https://www.oecd.org/en/data.html).
 You’ll see a few featured visualizations on the main page.